 What Can You Expect Next?

-As your child’s cognitive and social-emotional skills develop, they will slowly transition into parallel play and then move on to associative play.
+As your child’s cognitive and social-emotional skillsiXThe ability to understand, express and regulate one’s emotions and social behavior. develop, they will slowly transition into parallel play and then move on to associative play.
 Each stage comes with its own set of knowledge and learning, so be prepared to handle your child’s independence.

 Every child has to achieve several developmental milestones while growing up.
 These milestones are important for your child’s mental, physical, social, and emotional development.